-There are many reasons why a foreign company may want staff on the ground in China, and many ways to make this happen! we will article the differences between employment solutions and company formation.
+There are many reasons why a foreign company may want staff on the ground in China, and many ways to make this happen!

 To fully employ staff independently a company would need to open a WFOE in China – possible of course, but a long and costly process.
 For a company that needs contract staff to handle early market exploration or ongoing company representation, the alternative is to use an agency / Employer of Record in China to hire staff on their behalf.

 This article will explain and compare the options, discussing:

 - What is a Chinese Employer of Record?

 - What are the employment solutions in China?

 - The advantages of using an employment agency in China